 - "Rick Steves' European Christmas" music CD (produced while filming, featuring our 20 favorite European carols—this is my personal favorite for fresh new Christmas-time music)

-I'll happily pay for the cost of these three gifts, as well as postage, so that Bread for the World can use 100 percent of your donation to work giving a voice to hungry people.
+I'll happily pay for the cost of these three gifts, as well as the shipping, so that Bread for the World can put 100 percent of your donation to work giving a voice to hungry people.
 Make your gift by Dec.
-7 to receive this offer and you'll get everything (along with our latest travel newsletter) in time for Christmas.
+10 to receive this offer—and you'll get everything (along with our latest travel newsletter) in time for Christmas.